BaluHarshavardan99/Endoscopy_Dataset/README.md

 8. **Combining Text & Image**
     - Create CSV files by combining the processed text and corresponding images.

-## Usage
+## Endoscopy-Classifier

-1. Clone this repository.
-2. Navigate to the `Data-Pipeline` folder.
-3. Follow the steps outlined in the data processing section to generate the dataset.
+The `Endoscopy-Classifier` folder contains the model training code and the saved weights used for classifying keyframes in the dataset.
+This includes the architecture, training scripts, and pre-trained models specifically tailored for endoscopy video classification.

 ## Requirements

+- Python
+- PyTorch
 - PyTube 12.0.0
 - moviepy
 - FFmpeg